How to Be an Organized Special Education Teacher

 · Additional notes

-This sheet allows me to easily refer to important information gleaned from the student’s IEP.
+This sheet can be easily referred to important information gleaned from the student’s IEP.
 The binder also holds loose-leaf.
-As I attend a meeting for the student, I include these notes in the appropriate section behind the student sheet.
+Take notes in meetings for the student and include these notes in the appropriate section behind the student sheet.

-Another sheet that I create is a quick reference program modification and testing accommodation sheet.
-This sheet is photocopied and handed out to my teaching assistants and aides.
-This allows all the adults in the room to understand the student needs in the classroom.
-It also gives me peace of mind when I am not in the classroom that each student is cared for in accordance to their IEP.
-I find this sheet helpful in the beginning of the year before the first test to simply glance in one spot and determine the testing accommodations of each student in the classroom.
+Create a quick reference program modification and testing accommodation sheet.
+This sheet can be photocopied and handed out to your teaching assistants and aides.
+This allows all the adults in the room to understand the student needs.
+It also gives clarity for other when classroom that a substitute is in the classroom that each student is cared for in accordance to their IEP.
+This sheet is helpful in the beginning of the year before the first test to simply glance in one spot and determine the testing accommodations of each student in the classroom.

-This year I have added a new system for assessing student goals.
-I copy and pasted the student goal from the IEP into a document.
-Along with the goal, I have space to assess it and write notes.
-On the back, I have an area to jot down what I have assessed on the quarterly progress notes.
-This is taped to a 5 x 7 index card and added to a book ring so that I can quickly jot down notes in class on the student progress toward the goal.
-My hope is that this will save time in assessing their progress.
-In the past, it was in a binder which was cumbersome to take out.
-I am hoping this will help to assess on the fly, in real time.
+On the back, have an area to jot down what is assessed on the quarterly progress notes.
+This is taped to a 5 x 7 index card and added to a book ring to quickly jot down notes in class on the student progress toward the goal.
+This will save time in assessing their progress.

 Simple, easy ways to organize yourself to save time later in the year.
 I hope you enjoyed reading what I do and will implement the actions into your classroom.
 If you want the same sheets that I use, sign up for my newsletter below to find them in your inbox.
 Leave a comment below to let me know something that you do in your classroom to stay organized.